Unsure if you want to take the PADI Advanced Open Water Diver (AOW or AOWD) course? Read on to learn everything you need to know including:

 An Advanced Open Water Diver certification qualifies you to dive to 30 meters/100 feet.

-If you want to dive to the recreational limit of of 40 meters/130 feet, you’ll need to enroll in the PADI Deep Diver course and make three additional dives.
+If you want to dive to the recreational limit of 40 meters/130 feet, you’ll need to enroll in the PADI Deep Diver course and make three additional dives.
 Learn more about the difference between Advanced Open Water Diver and Deep Diver here.

 PADI Advanced Open Water Diver Price